 You have to remember that an organ produces different kinds of sounds.
 As such, if you have three keyboards, you can expect to produce three different kinds of sounds.
 Sounds easy enough; except that each sound will produce different tones.

-Now you see why playing an organ can be more complicated than playing a piano.
+Now you see why playing the organ can be more complicated than playing the piano.

 Requires More Dynamic Control